5 free apps for getting your morning started

 1. Wake up (no matter what)

 Heavy sleeper?
 This app’s got you covered . . . unfortunately.
 Alarmy (Android, Apple) features several truly awful methods for making sure you don’t hit snooze—or, at least, you don’t hit snooze easily.
 Super loud alarms?
 Check.
 Being forced to solve math problems?
 Check.
 Having to take a picture of something specific?
 Check.
-If you’re not into psychologically browbeating yourself, there are gentler settings as well, such as waking to music, gradual alarms, and other, more humane options.
+If you’re not into psychologically browbeating yourself, there are gentler settings as well, such as waking to music, gradual alarms, and other more humane options.

 2. Plow through your messages, mentions, and more